By Martin Hajek

 - A water extract of the roots and leaves demonstrated antidepressant effects in an animal model

-- extract of the root has protective action against alcohol-induced toxicity in the liver
+- extract of the root has a protective action against alcohol-induced toxicity in the liver

 - may also help with lung inflammation “(compound Taraxasterol inhibits cigarette smoke-induced lung inflammation)”